Leila Aboulela: Plays

 Aboulela has written several radio plays, with many of them not published in print form.
-Her plays The Insider, The Mystic Life, The Lion of Chechnya, and The Sea Warrior were broadcast on BBC radio programs.
-The Mystic Life is an adaptation of a story from her short-story collection, Coloured Lights, while The Lion of Chechnya recounts the story of Imam Shamil (1797-1871), a Muslim political leader and the subject of her novel, The Kindness of Enemies.
-Her novel The Translator and her short-story The Museum were also adapted into radio plays, while her stage-play Friends and Neighbours was performed in Aberdeen in 1998.
+Her plays The Insider, The Mystic Life, The Lion of Chechnya, and The Sea Warrior were broadcast on BBC radio programmes.
+The Mystic Life is an adaptation of a story from her short-story collection, Coloured Lights, while The Lion of Chechnya recounts the story of Imam Shamil (1797–1871), a Muslim political leader and the subject of her novel, The Kindness of Enemies.
+Her novel The Translator and her short story "The Museum" were also adapted into radio plays, while her stage play Friends and Neighbours was performed in Aberdeen in 1998.

 Literary influences

-Much of Aboulela’s writing is directly inspired by her own life.
-She credits her move from Sudan to Scotland in 1990 as being the catalyst for her literary career and cites her desire to write about Sudan and Islam - topics which she had seen scarcely represented - for being her preliminary motivators.
+Much of Aboulela's writing is directly inspired by her own life.
+She credits her move from Sudan to Scotland in 1990 as being the catalyst for her literary career and cites her desire to write about Sudan and Islam—topics that she had seen scarcely represented—for being her preliminary motivators.
 Aboulela has stated her interest in countering stereotypical portrayals of Muslims, Sudan, and immigrants through her writing and has made an effort to reflect people she has met and places she has lived within her stories.
-Her novel Lyrics Alley is based on the true story of the life of her uncle, poet Hassan Awad Aboulela, and his tragic accident in the early 1940s which left him paraplegic.
-She collaborated with her father to write the novel and learn more about the life of his cousin, who served as an inspiration behind the main character, Nur.
+Her novel Lyrics Alley is based on the true story of the life of her uncle, poet Hassan Awad Aboulela, and his tragic accident in the early 1940s, which left him paraplegic.
+She collaborated with her father to write the novel and learn more about the life of his cousin, who served as an inspiration for the main character, Nur.

 Aboulela cites Egyptian Nobel Prize laureate Naguib Mahfouz and acclaimed Sudanese writer Tayeb Salih as literary influences from her childhood and time in Sudan.
-Her move to Scotland introduced her to Jean Rhys and Anita Desai, authors whom she notes as having a “haunting influence on her works”.
+Her move to Scotland introduced her to Jean Rhys and Anita Desai, authors whom she notes as having a "haunting influence on her works".
 Aboulela has indicated her attraction to authors such as Abdulrazak Gurnah, Doris Lessing, Buchi Emecheta, and Ahdaf Soueif who migrated to Britain at a young age and thus possess similar experiences to her own.
 She also acknowledges the influence of Scottish writers, such as Alan Spence and Robin Jenkins.